 Commercial Lawyer for Startups and SMEs

 Michael Barber, our legal practice director, had over a decade experience running his own small businesses before coming to law.
-With the incorporation of IT and Startup Lawyers this is the third successful startup under his belt.
+With the incorporation of Startup Lawyers Brisbane this is the third successful startup under his belt.

 His experience running businesses, coupled with qualifications across law, corporate governance, IT, science, business and accounting makes him a valuable adviser to startups and small to medium size enterprises.
 However, we point out the quantitative trend in these qualifications, we are not the creative marketing type, we are the conservative back office advisors.